 I use a method of therapy that combines a body mind approach with art making as well as verbal processing to help heal from their traumatic past experiences.

-Art is a Symbolic Language.
+- Art is a Symbolic Language.

-Art is so useful because you don’t need language to tap into it.
+- Art is so useful because you don’t need language to tap into it.
 Instead you can go straight to the memory and express the memory with the symbolic language of art.
 It’s stored in your body and your unconscious in a way that doesn’t always have words.

-The art helps you access the memory so you can begin to visually express your trauma narrative.
+- The art helps you access the memory so you can begin to visually express your trauma narrative.
 By using art you are finally able to put words to your story and regain some sense of control over the experience.

-Art Helps You Regain Control.
+- Creating Art can Help You Regain Control.

-Trauma comes as a shock to the body because it renders you powerless.
+- Trauma comes as a shock to the body because it renders you powerless.
 As you’re mastering the materials to express something you’re gaining a mastery of your actual experience.
 Creating your piece gives you a sense of control.
 Working with your therapist connects you and helps you heal.

-Art is a safe way to do this because it’s contained (literally on space on a piece of paper).
+- Art is a safe way to do this because it’s contained (literally on space on a piece of paper).
 Art is an expression of your trauma but it is also a piece of art, an object that you have created.
 You can put it away in a folder or keep it in a sketchbook.

-Art Helps Your Anxiety.
+- Art Making Helps Your Anxiety.

-Art in itself can be used to express the anxiety and soothe the anxiety that’s coming up as a result of the resurfacing of the stored memory.
+- Art in itself can be used to express the anxiety and soothe the anxiety that’s coming up as a result of the resurfacing of the stored memory.

-Art Therapy is for Adults and Children.
+- Art Therapy is for Adults and Children.

-For adults Art Therapy helps you tap into this emotional material safely and directly.
+- For adults Art Therapy helps you tap into this emotional material safely and directly.
 For children who have experienced trauma it is imperative that you engage the child with a creative modality, as they often do not have the words to express their feelings.
 Art Therapy can also be used to process pre-verbal trauma.